Inheritance tax in the United Kingdom: Controversy

+a potential IHT liability of approximately £4 billion.

-Since 2006, tax of 20% must be paid on assets in excess of the Nil-Rate Band entering most UK non-death trusts combined with periodic charges of between 0% and 6% are due on the total value of the trust every 10 years.
-This is designed to replicate the 40 per cent death charge once a generation (assuming a normal life span to be around seven decades).
+Since 2006, tax of 20% must be paid on assets in excess of the Nil-Rate Band entering most UK non-death trusts.
+Periodic charges of between 0% and 6% are also due on the total value of the trust every 10 years.
+This regime is intended to ensure that assets held in trust bear a broadly equivalent tax burden over time to assets passing on death.

 George Hodgson, interim chief executive of the Society of Trust and Estate Practitioners, counter-argued for trusts to remain private on three grounds: many beneficiaries are children or vulnerable adults; the inheritance tax exemptions and counter-tax-planning structures help to protect jobs; "An awful lot of trusts are used to hold family businesses".

 Charles III paid no inheritance tax on the fortune he inherited from his mother, the late Queen.